+Integer constants follow the C language definition, without suffixes or character constants.
 Constants with a leading 0 are interpreted as octal numbers.
-A leading '0x' or '0x' denotes hexadecimal.
+A leading '0x' or '0X' denotes hexadecimal.
 Otherwise, numbers take the form [base#]n, where the optional base is a decimal number between 2 and 64 representing the arithmetic base, and n is a number in that base.
 If base# is omitted, then base 10 is used.
-When specifying n, the digits greater than 9 are represented by the lowercase letters, the uppercase letters, '@', and '\', in that order.
+When specifying n, if a non-digit is required, the digits greater than 9 are represented by the lowercase letters, the uppercase letters, '0', and '\', in that order.
 If base is less than or equal to 36, lowercase and uppercase letters may be used interchangeably to represent numbers between 10 and 35.